gligorkot/node-canvas-lambda/README.md

 The build script included in this repo will compile new layers and (optionally) uploaded them to AWS into your default region.
-Be sure to have Docker installed then run the follwing command:
+Be sure to have Docker installed then run the following command:

 ```zsh
 ./build.sh